Proud to be the First

 Image: Mononoke, Toei Animation, 2007.
 Dir.
 Kenji Nakamura.

 Anime art has been viewed solely for its mass production and unconventional approach, not truly valued for its artistic endeavors.
 This leaves anime artists few ways to garner exposure for their art.
 The AAM dedicates its gallery to those artists, giving them recognition for their contribution to the anime art world and highlighting anime artists who had a hand in anime art history.

 Click the image to start exploring!

 Image: Final Fantasy VII: Advent Children, Square Enix, 2005.
 Dir.
 Tetsuya Nomura.

 Anime Art Education

-The Anime Art Museum offers a comprehensive curriculum for preserving, studying, and teaching the anime art form through classes specializing in the history, culture, and ideology of the art and the countries to which it has been disseminated.
+The AAM offers a comprehensive curriculum for studying and teaching the anime art form through classes specializing in the history, culture, and ideology of the art and the countries to which it has been disseminated.
 Click the image to read more!

 Image: The Garden of Words, CoMix Wave Films, 2013.

 Dir.
 Makoto Shinkai.

 We know we are not alone in wanting to see the goals of the Anime Art Museum come to fruition.
 We invite everyone to be a part of this extraordinary mission.
 Click the image to learn more about how you can be a part of the ANIME ART MOVEMENT!